cli helper. grep: search a file for a pattern

 Match only lines that use all characters in patern

-Input data from From STDIN
+Input data from

 Skip files whose base name matches